nandhakishorecs/DA24M011_DA5400_FML/README.md

-DA5400 is a mandatory course for the First Year of Masters in Technology in Data Science and AI at the Indian Institute of Technology Madras.
+DA5400 - Foundation of Machine Leanring, is a mandatory course for the First Year of Masters in Technology in Data Science and AI at the Indian Institute of Technology Madras.

 Course Instructor: Dr Arun Rajkumar, Wadhwani School of Data Science and AI, IIT Madras